AEPFS2025Group9/RoomRoam/README.md

   * Link to the Deepnote-Projekt
   * Link to the GitHub-Repository,
   * Link to the Project Board
-* Link zu GitHub README.md
-* Link to our presentation video
+* Link to presentation video

 ## Help